 - Solo climb up Ben Nevis in Scotland

 - Mam Tor and Castleton in the Peak District

 - Walks in the Brecon Beacons, including Pen y Fan

 - Scafell Pike versus Helvellyn in the Lake District

-Is there anything else you’d like to know about the tent before you buy it?
+Is there anything else you’d like to know about this tent before you buy it?
 Ask me any questions in the comments below.

-Save to your camping Pinterest boards for later
+Save to your Camping Pinterest boards

 *This Vango Banshee 200 tent review is not sponsored.
 All thoughts and opinions are my own.